vikrantsai7/desktop-tutorial/README.md

 Vikrant Kulkarni
 Please refer to the word document for the screenshots and more details.
 Application stack
-•	Spring Boot
+â€¢	Spring Boot
-•	Spring REST
+â€¢	Spring REST
-•	Spring log back
+â€¢	Spring log back
-•	Annotations used
+â€¢	Annotations used
 @SpringBootApplication	Include build in tomcat and startup as java application for REST API
 @Configuration	Stereotype for specifying configurations
 @Bean	Bean definitions